brunocodutra/metal/doc/manual.md

 Migrating from Boost.MPL {#MPL}
 ================================================================================

-Metal was heavily influenced by Boost.MPL and at a quick glance they even look very similar, however, because Metal leverages modern language features that were not available at the time Boost.MPL was developed, there are fundamental differences between these libraries that one must keep in mind.
+A quick glance Metal and Boost.MPL might look very similar, but because Metal leverages modern language features that were not available at the time Boost.MPL was developed, they are in fact fundamentally distinct.

 ### Metafunctions